 “We have 3 career progression frameworks which don’t align”

 🎯 The solution

-I'm Alistair, and I’ve developed a playbook that’s helped over 50 rapidly growing startups and scale ups around the world define their approach to career progression and compensation.
+I'm Alistair, and I’ve developed a playbook, a ton of materials and a compensation calculator that’s helped over 50 rapidly growing startups and scale ups around the world define their approach to career progression and compensation.

 🕵️♀️ The details